SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 ### Prerequesite
 {: #s3-prerequesite}

-Since provisioning starts when a user performs a purchase act, it means the purchased application is declared in the [catalog](#def-catalog) **and** Ozwillo knows how to forward the request to the provider through its [app factory](#def-app-factory).
+Since provisioning starts when a user performs a purchase act, it means the purchased application is declared in the [catalog](#def-catalog) **and** the platform knows how to forward the request to the provider through its [app factory](#def-app-factory).

 Thus the following information is needed to have a well described *and* installable application in the catalog: